OUR MISSION

 U.S. Department of Education

-Ednovate’s work in Orange County began with Legacy College Prep, founded in Santa Ana in 2018.
-Legacy celebrates 100% college acceptance and over $4 million in scholarships annually.
-Today, 412 alumni are enrolled at local colleges—including Chapman, UC Irvine, CSU Fullerton, Vanguard, and Santa Ana College—and many are now graduating into the region’s workforce.
+Ednovate’s work in Orange County began with Legacy College Prep, founded in Santa Ana in 2016.
+Legacy celebrates 100% college acceptance and more than $4 million in scholarships annually.
+Today, 548 alumni are enrolled at local colleges—including Chapman, UC Irvine, CSU Fullerton, Vanguard, and Santa Ana College—and many are now graduating into the region’s workforce.
 Sixty percent of Ednovate alumni are on track for upward economic mobility, compared to 40% of their peers.

 Building on this success, Ednovate was unanimously approved in 2024 for a county-wide charter to open four new schools in Tustin, Santa Ana, Garden Grove, and Orange.
 Backed by strong local partners such as Orange County Business Council, the CEO Leadership Alliance OC , and Santa Ana College, these schools will bring high-quality, college-prep education and clear career pathways to the students who need them most.